(The lab in June 2025)

 Jin Hong (2022)

-Jin joined the lab as a Biology undergraduate and a Level 3 Research Project student in the lab.
-For 5 weeks, she studied periplasmic Cu trafficking in pathogenic Neisseria.
-Jin enjoyed her experience so much that she returned as a Masters of Science (by Research) student.
-For 12 months, she examined metal binding by human salivary metal-binding peptides and by metal-binding uptake proteins from Streptococcus.
+Jin joined the lab as a Level 3 undergraduate Research Project student.
+She studied periplasmic Cu trafficking in pathogenic Neisseria.
+Jin returned as a Masters of Science (by Research) student and examined metal binding by human salivary metal-binding peptides and by metal-binding uptake proteins from Streptococcus.

 Charlotte O’Hern (2022)

 Lotte was a Natural Sciences Level 4 Research Project student in the lab.
-She was co-supervised by Prof. Steven Cobb (Durham Chemistry).
-Lotte examined Cu binding by a periplasmic cuproprotein from pathogenic Neisseria.
-Lotte did extremely well in her project and received the Natural Sciences MSci Outstanding Achievement Award for graduating top of her cohort.
+She examined Cu binding by a periplasmic cuproprotein from pathogenic Neisseria.
+Lotte received the Natural Sciences MSci Outstanding Achievement Award for graduating top of her cohort.
+She moved on to a Research Assistant position at Kings College London.

 Alex Sutherland, Sacha Lee, Selina Chen (2021)